EthWorks/statemine-asset-creator/tools/local-statemint-launch/README.md

 The Westmint parachain will start authoring blocks after the first epoch change.
 Open polkadot-js Apps and connect to one of the local relay chain nodes (eg. `127.0.0.0.1:9444`).
 Open `Network/Parachains` and verify that block numbers are updated for parachain `1000`.

+#### 6. Observe the logs
+If you want to observe the state of each node, or troubleshoot, logs are saved in files corresponding to node name or port: `alice.log`, `9988.log`, for example.